-Up to 600 meals a week were cooked at the Queens and delivered to vulnerable people across the city and the hotel also welcomed frontline NHS staff who stayed at the hotel during the first wave of the pandemic.
+This work saw the hotel cooking up to 600 meals a week and delivering them to vulnerable people.
+The hotel also welcomed frontline NHS staff who stayed at the hotel during the first wave of the pandemic.

-Head chef at Gunwharf Quays Brasserie Blanc, Anghel Niko Nedelcu joined forces with Queens Hotel Managing Director , Farid Yeganeh to create up to 600 meals every week and then they were joined by General Manager Chris Gilmore and Head Chef Paul Playford, who work at the Queens Hotel’s sister establishment, the Royal Beach Hotel.
+Head chef at Gunwharf Quays Brasserie Blanc, Anghel Niko Nedelcu, joined forces with Queens Hotel Managing Director , Farid Yeganeh, to create up to 600 meals every week.
+General Manager, Chris Gilmore, and Head Chef, Paul Playford, from the hotel’s sister establishment, the Royal Beach, also joined them.

-“None of us could just sit back and wait, we wanted to help in a practical way and we are really enjoying cooking for our community.”
+Farid explained: “None of us could just sit back and wait.
+We wanted to help in a practical way and we are really enjoying cooking for our community.”

 Her team of volunteers worked with the strategic partnership of the HIVE Portsmouth to deliver meals and food parcels to the vulnerable.

 “One person burst into tears when our volunteer arrived with food for them; they were so delighted.”

 Commenting on the Freedom of the City honour, Farid added: “We are delighted to be recognised in this way for the work we did.
 We see ourselves as the hotel at the heart of Southsea and this has underlined that position.”

 11th May 2022